 In December 1986, we moved to Brookfield, Wisconsin, United States of America, a city 14 miles (22 kilometers) due west of Milwaukee located on the shores of Lake Michigan.
 Milwaukee is a city two hours’ drive north of Chicago in the Midwest of the U.S. Overtime; we owned two houses in Brookfield and 13-years ago moved to our current location, a condominium in adjacent New Berlin.
-You can learn more about our condo here:
+You can learn more about our condominium here:

 There is no doubt in my mind that emigrating to the U.S. was one of the wisest moves we made in our lifetime.
 The education system for our daughter and son was the best available.
 After excelling at junior and high school, they attended private universities graduating cum laude in four years.
 They both hold executive positions within their respective companies.
-Only 41% of students graduate college or universities in four years in the U.S. Now retired, Linda and I go for 40-minute walks daily in all weather conditions.
+Only 41% of students graduate from college or universities in four years in the U.S. Now retired, Linda and I go for 40-minute walks daily in all weather conditions.
 It is essential to understand that we adapted to a four-season climate over our 35-years in Wisconsin, the Dairy State.
 We transform from the extreme cold with below-freezing weather in the middle of winter with the need for our central heating to the heat and humidity of summer with central air conditioning.
 Our home provides year-round comfort.

 Consequently, we have clothing to dress appropriately in each stage of the varying climate.
 At the change of each season, we rearrange our wardrobe to keep the required clothing front and center.
 I must add that when you look at the weather patterns in the U.S., we are in the perfect location not to experience tornadoes and other extreme weather conditions that impact communities to the south and east of us.
 Our weather is the motivation for us to drive a symmetrical all-wheel-drive Subaru Outback, the safest vehicle to handle all types of weather conditions.

-We have not forsaken South Africa and almost every year travel to visit family and friends.
+We have not forsaken South Africa and every year travel to visit family and friends.
 2013 was a unique year for me.
 We flew to Cape Town on vacation; I returned in March for the 50th anniversary of our high school reunion, returning in November to attend my dad’s funeral.
-Strange as it may seem, sometimes people will quiz me in grocery stores in Cape Town to ask my country of origin?
+Strange as it may seem, sometimes people will quiz me in grocery stores in Cape Town to ask about my country of origin?
 I suspect my word usage and some pronunciations have changed over time.
 It is a traffic light, not a robot!
 It is a trunk, not a boot!
 It is a schedule (sked-ule), not a schedule (shed-ule)!
 After our children started grade school in Brookfield, we attended a parent-teacher conference, and the statement was made, “your children sound normal.”
 We are too old to change our accents.
 Add to our situation, Linda and I speak to each other “normally,” which inhibits accent change.
 Charlize Theron did a better job of adapting to a U.S. accent.
 She moved from South Africa with her mother to Europe and a year later, in 1993, at age 18, to Los Angeles.
 As an actress, she was motivated to adapt to a local accent quickly.
 Trevor Noah moved to the U.S. from South Africa in 2011 at age 27 and has not altogether lost his accent.